LisaHackett97/MS1-Dog-Daycare/README.md

 - Be able to access all pages and navigate without confusion, without too many clicks.

-  - User can click on menu, which is fixed to top of all pages, to access the 3 pages of the site.
+  - User can click on menu, which is fixed to top of all pages, to access the pages of the site.
   - Business icon can be clicked to bring user back to home page.
-  - Two clicks will bring user to contact form.
   - One to click to access any of the pages on the site
   - One click to go to contact form

 - Be able to find information about services offered.

   - Services page is labelled "more info" in the menu bar, which user can navigate to for further information which is not provided on the home page.
-  - A Contact form is provided, if a user has questions which are not answered on the site.Link to this is included in the menu bar.
+  - A Contact form is provided, if a user has questions which are not answered on the site.
+Link to this is included in the menu bar.

 - Find out where the business is located.

-  - Address and phone number are provided in the header on all three pages on medium screen size and above
+  - Address and phone number are provided in the footer on all three pages.
+Decision to include in footer so that it did not have to be hidden on smaller screen sizes.
-  - Contact phone number is provided in the footer on all three pages, on all screen sizes
   - On large screen sizes, a map showing the business location is provided on the "more info" page.
   - On medium and smaller sized screens, a link to the map is provided below the contact form.
-  - On xs and small screens, only business address is displayed.

 - Find out how my dog is cared for.
   - Home page gives on overview of what happens in dog daycare and the staff involved